4/17/2025

 Mihir Bhatia

 Hi, good morning, and thank you for taking my question.
-Steven, Christophe, you're striking a pretty confident tone on the call today about the outlook in a variety of macro environments.
-I think you've also talked before about being more confident in achieving the mid-teen ZPS versus maybe some noise in -over-year revenue, so I just wanted to go back to where we started the Q&A, where Sanjay started the Q&A. Can you just talk a little bit more about the cost structure and the potential for cost optimization if things get choppy?
-I understand there's rewards, costs, and things like that that naturally get lower, but big picture, just talk a little bit about the expense flex in the model as you continue to invest.
-Thanks.
+Steve and Krista, you're not striking a pretty confident tone on the call today about the outlook in a variety of macro environments.
+I think you've also talked before about being more confident in achieving the mid-teens EPS versus maybe some noise in year-over-year revenue.
+So I just wanted to go back to where we started the Q&A, where Sanjay started the Q&A. Can you just talk a little bit more about the cost structure and the potential for cost optimization if things get choppy?
+Like, I understand there's rewards costs and things like that that naturally get lower, but big picture, just talk a little bit about the expense flex in the model as you continue to invest.

 speaker

+Thanks.
 Yeah, I mean, here's what you can expect.
-I mean, obviously, you've got the story as it relates to rewards and as it relates to sort of -of-card member services.
+I mean, obviously, you've got the story as it relates to rewards and as it relates to sort of cost of card member services.
 As spending goes down, those go down.
 From a technology perspective, we're not going to veer off our technology plan.
 I mean, it just doesn't make any sense to stop and start from a technology perspective.
-Our marketing budget is a lot bigger than it ever has been, and in an environment of uncertainty, you would raise the threshold.
-You may not have as much line of sight into the credit box as you'd have to have, and so there's a tremendous amount of expense flexibility within that line and there's expense flexibility within our OPEX line as well.
-But what we will not do, as I said earlier, and I started it this way, we're not going to just cut expenses to make the EPS number if we see good opportunities for growth.
-And one of the things that we did during COVID was we really ratcheted back on acquisition tremendously because we didn't have good line of sight into credit-worthy cardholders.
+Our marketing budget is a lot bigger than it ever has been, and in an environment uncertainty you know you would raise the thresholds you may not have you may not have as much line of sight into the credit box as you'd like to have and so there's a tremendous amount of expense flexibility within within that line and is expense flexibility within our OpEx line as well so but what we what we will not do as I said earlier and I started this way is We're not going to just cut expenses to make the EPS number if we see good opportunities for growth.
+And, you know, one of the things that we did, you know, during COVID was we really ratcheted back on acquisition tremendously because we didn't have a good line of sight into, you know, credit worthy cardholders.
 But what we did do is we pivoted a large percentage of that money and added incremental value to our value propositions at that particular point in time, which the end result of that was twofold.
-Number one, it led to higher retention for us and it led to more stickiness in terms of where we actually made those value proposition investments.
-And so, you know, we'll play the whole thing out, but again, quarter to quarter, year to year, it's about really investing for the long term here and making the right longer term decisions, but there is flex in the model as it relates to marketing and as it relates to OPEX.
+Number one, it led to higher retention for us, and it led to more stickiness in terms of where we actually made those value proposition investments.
+And so we'll play the whole thing out, but again, quarter to quarter, year to year.
+You know, it's about really investing for the long term here and making the right longer term decisions.
+But there is flex in the model as it relates to marketing and as it relates to OPEX.

 speaker